OpenOverlayRouter/oor/README.md

 networks, and Routing LOCators (RLOCs) for nodes in transit networks.
 EIDs and RLOCs are syntactically indistinguishable from current IPv4 and IPv6 addresses, enabling backwards compatibility with the existing Internet architecture.
-A distributed database, the mapping system, is responsible for maintaining the associations between EIDs and RLOCs.
+A distributed database, the Mapping System, is responsible for maintaining the associations between EIDs and RLOCs.
 LISP Mobile Node (LISP-MN) is a specification to enable fast host mobility using LISP.
-Among other nice features, LISP provides interruption-free global provider-independent roaming of IP-addresses with different networks.
+Among other nice features, LISP provides interruption-free global provider-independent roaming of IP addresses with different networks.

 The LISPmob project aims to deliver a full implementation of both LISP and LISP-MN for Linux-like systems, but parts of the implementation may be reusable